M.S. and Ph.D. in Spanish Linguistics

 10. Deadline Extensions and Leaves of Absence

-Students may petition their graduate program and the Graduate School for an extension of the deadline to complete the Ph.D.
-The Graduate School will readily grant a first extension of up to one year on the recommendation of both the student’s mentor and the program’s Director of Graduate Studies (DGS).
-Further extensions will be granted only in extraordinary circumstances, and only on the recommendation of the mentor, the DGS, and a standing committee to be appointed by the Dean to review all such requests.
-Once candidacy has been achieved, the Graduate School will consider requests for a personal Leave of Absence (LOA) only if the reasons for requesting the leave would prevent the student from making significant progress on the dissertation.
-An LOA will not be granted simply for the purpose of extending the time permitted to complete the dissertation.
-“Personal Leave of Absence” is defined as any LOA other than one granted for medical reasons or to perform military service.
+Students may petition their graduate program and the Office of Graduate Studies for an extension of the deadline to complete the Ph.D.
+The Office of Graduate Studies will typically grant a first extension of up to one year upon the recommendation of both the student’s mentor and the DGS.
+Additional extensions are granted only in extraordinary circumstances and require the recommendation of the mentor, the DGS, and a standing committee appointed by the Dean to review such requests.

 11. Annual Goal and Achievement Reports